emqx/cloud-docs/en_US/best_practices/enhance_traceability.md

 - **Data Integration**: Set up EMQX data integration to capture `$events/message_delivered` and `$events/message_acked` events, recording them in TimescaleDB.
 - **Strategy**: To guarantee the reception of `message_acked events`, use **at least QoS 1 level**.

-## Configure Timestamps
+### Timestamp Definitions

+The following timestamp fields are defined for the demonstration:

-1. Message Payload Timestamp (`publish_at`): The timestamp when the client publishes a message.
+- Message Payload Timestamp (`publish_at`): The timestamp when the client publishes a message.
-2. EMQX Received Message Timestamp (`publish_received_at`): The timestamp when EMQX receives the message.
+- EMQX Received Message Timestamp (`publish_received_at`): The timestamp when EMQX receives the message.
-3. EMQX Processing Timestamp (`message_delivered`): The timestamp when EMQX processes the message and places it into the TCP packet.
+- EMQX Processing Timestamp (`message_delivered`): The timestamp when EMQX processes the message and places it into the TCP packet.
-4. Subscriber Client ACK Timestamp (`message_acked`): The timestamp when the subscribing client receives the message and sends an acknowledgment (ACK).
+- Subscriber Client ACK Timestamp (`message_acked`): The timestamp when the subscribing client receives the message and sends an acknowledgment (ACK).

 ## Set Up a Timescale Instance